HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 - **Phase 1: Deployment**
 - **Phase 2: Functional Demonstration**
 - **Phase 3: Technical Analysis**

+In the final of this session the **teacher should give feedback** about the performance of the students **and also inform of their scores**.

 ### Phase 1: Sprint Overview and Deployment